-- Bill for expenses as shown in Attachment 2, Table 8 and Table 9. - Adhere to the incident billing criteria listed in Clause 38. - Bill for eligible aviation costs as listed in Clause 45.m. - Incorporate project costs associated with Clause 21. - Include suppression and non-specific suppression costs associated with equipment, supplies, meals, lodging, personnel salaries based on agency policy, overtime and travel, prepositioning, and the agreed upon percentage of supplemental resources expenses. - Include agreed upon miscellaneous costs including, but not limited to those listed in Clause 21. - Facilitate each other's financial management activities by cooperating with any additional requests for billings and cost estimates. - Bill using the Bill for Collection Process. - Comply with the billing and payment timelines identified in Table 7 or Table 8 as applicable. - Follow the general directions in Exhibit D of the Master Agreement.
+- Bill for expenses as shown in Attachment 2, Table 9 and Table 10. - Adhere to the incident billing criteria listed in Clause 38. - Bill for eligible aviation costs as listed in Clause 45.n. - Incorporate project costs associated with Clause 21. - Include suppression and non-specific suppression costs associated with equipment, supplies, meals, lodging, personnel salaries based on agency policy, overtime and travel, prepositioning, and the agreed upon percentage of supplemental resources expenses. - Include agreed upon miscellaneous costs including, but not limited to those listed in Clause 21. - Ensure a unique fire code is generated for all reimbursable incidents.
+Reimbursable incidents should not be included in ABCD Misc. - Facilitate each other's financial management activities by cooperating with any additional requests for billings and cost estimates. - Bill using the Bill for Collection Process. - Comply with the billing and payment timelines identified in Table 7 or Table 8 as applicable. - Follow the general directions in Exhibit D of the Master Agreement.